andy-96/nlp-reddit-worldnews/README.md

 As this task can be considered as a translation task, we used a Transformer-based architecture.
 In total, we trained three models:

 1. 50k_comments_model
+    - Did not properly learn grammatical structure
+    - Could not understand the context of the headline

 2. 200k_comments_model